Ikata Nuclear Power Plant: Unit 3 restart in 2021

 In March 2021, the Hiroshima High Court revoked the injunction, following an appeal by the plant operator, clearing it to resume operations.
 The court said residents bear the burden of proof for risks posed by the nuclear plant.
 The plant operator then planned to restart the reactor in October.
 Unit 3 was eventually restarted on 2 December 2021.

-Cultural references
+In popular culture

 A screenshot of Godzilla approaching Ikata Nuclear Power Plant in the 1995 film Godzilla vs. Destoroyah.

 In the film Godzilla vs. Destoroyah (1995), Godzilla, suffering from nuclear meltdown, approached the nuclear plant for energy, emerging from below the surface of the Bungo Channel.
 The Japan Self Defense Forces are deployed to stall Godzilla and defend the facility, fearing that a direct attack against him could cause a nuclear explosion and destroy the planet.
 Thankfully, the Super X-III aircraft comes to the rescue and temporarily freezes Godzilla before he can begin attacking the power plant.